makwaijun/personalwebpagev2/content/Poetry/Poetry18.md

 You don't call the Devil
 to negotiate your plight
 but stand firm on life's lessons
-Taught of fear and pain
+Taught by fear and pain

 You don't call God
 but the ones who matter